 New custom built vanity and above toilet cabinet were installed.

 Accessories installed were clear towel bars robe hook, paper dispenser.

 Also installed was a frameless brushed nickel sliding shower door.

 The bathroom floor was tiled in 12" x 12" white ceramic tile in a running bond pattern.

 The small 24" bathroom door was replaced with a 36" pocket door, the largest possible.
 The hallway closet was converted to bathroom space making this bathroom about 20% larger and allowing a larger shower.

 Note: Even though this is a barrier-free bathroom, the homeowner asked us to install a showerdoor.
-She was mobile at the time, but if her illness progressed to the point where she would need to ues a wheelchair.
+She was mobile at the time, but if her condition progressed to the point where she would need to use a wheelchair.
 The door would be removed to allow full access to the shower with a wheelchair.